scleradb/scleradmin/README.md

 In --add and --remove above, 'plugin' has the format 'org:name:version', where 'org:' and ':version' are optional.
-When not specified, 'org' defaults to 'com.scleradb' and 'version' defaults to the latest version (currently, 4.0-SNAPSHOT).
+When not specified, 'org' defaults to 'com.scleradb' and 'version' defaults to the latest installable version.

 Sclera requires Java version 8 or higher.
 ```